nowells/resume/README.md

 -   Successfully launched the nationally recognized PBS LearningMedia service that powers 40+ PBS/partner educational sites
 -   Architected and developed the RESTful API service for the educational content service that runs PBS LearningMedia
--   Designed and converted our system architecture to a auto scaling, load balanced clusters with a configuration management system to allow for automated/repeatable deployment of our production/staging/development environments
+-   Designed automated deployment and scaling infrastructure to meet the growing demand of the APIs to PBS stations
--   Manage and inspire a team of 5 passionate, creative and diverse in-house developers along with multiple off site contractors
+-   Manage and inspire a team of 6 passionate, creative and diverse in-house developers along with multiple off site contractors
 -   Coordinate all product releases and development as lead architect and developer
 -   Direct projects through all phases of development (scope, requirements, use cases, design, prototyping, development and launch)
 -   Originate budgeting, project scheduling and application & server architecture
 -   Provide coordination with product management, program management, operations, IT and marketing/sales
 -   Crafted a software development life-cycle that fit the culture of PBS and implemented it into project intake and development processes
--   Delivered multiple successful projects resulting in the growth of technical team from 2 to 6 individuals to accommodate demand

 ### Manager of Digital Development